JoAn Wood

-JoAn Wood (born June 3, 1934) was an American politician from Idaho.
-Wood was a Republican member of the Idaho House of Representatives who served consecutive terms for a total of 32 years.
+JoAn Wood (born June 3, 1934) is a former American politician from Idaho.
+She was a Republican member of the Idaho House of Representatives who served consecutive terms for a total of 32 years.

 Early life

 On June 3, 1934, Wood was born in Milo, Idaho.

-Wood graduated from Ririe High School.
+She graduated from Ririe High School.

 Career

-Wood is a farmer and a rancher.
+Wood is a farmer and rancher.

-Wood was first elected to the Idaho House of Representatives in 1981 and served till 2014.
+She was first elected to the Idaho House of Representatives in 1981, and served until 2014.